Seven Facts about the Largest Tree on Earth, the General Sherman Tree

 Giant Sequoia trees are native to California and are the largest trees on earth in terms of circumference and volume.
 (Redwood trees, also native to California, are taller trees, but don't have as much volume as Giant Sequoia trees.)
 The botanical name of the Giant Sequoia is Sequoiadendron giganteum.

-They conducted an overall health inspection and also investigated to see if dangerous sequoia bark beetles were present.
+Researchers that strive to protect these giant trees decided that they needed to conduct an overall health inspection of the General Sherman Tree for the first time.
+As part of their investigation, they carefully examining it's trunk, branches, and foliage.
+Using climbing ropes, they climbed an astonished 275 feet to General Sherman's upper crown for the very first time!
+They also investigated to see if dangerous sequoia bark beetles were present.
 The results were good!
 The researchers determined that the Sherman Tree is a very healthy, strong tree, and that the bark beetles were not causing significant damage.

 The General Sherman Tree in California is truly a national treasure and an amazing testament to the wonders of nature.
 Do you have a favorite tree?
 Share your thoughts below!